United Healthcare Medicare Advantage Review

 United Healthcare Medicare Advantage policies

-United Healthcare serves the entire nation with an average Medicare Star Rating of 3.6 out of 5,4 but not all plans are available in all areas.
-We sampled plans in areas across the country and found the following types of plans:
+United Healthcare serves the entire nation,4 but not all plans are available in all areas.
+United Healthcare offers the following types of plans (each of which may include drug coverage):5

 Some of United Healthcare’s Medicare Advantage plans go under different brand names, such as AARP, SecureHorizons, and Erickson.
 These brand names seem to vary by area, which may cause some confusion, but you can use the Medicare.gov plan finder to determine ownership of any plan.